utkarshp1161/Neu_sde/README.md

 # Data:
-Can be made available on request
+analysis(directory)

 # ACKNOWLEGDEMENT
-I used: [Dietrich et al.](https://gitlab.com/felix.dietrich/sde-identification/-/tree/master/) as a reference for my work
+We used: [Dietrich et al.](https://arxiv.org/abs/2106.09004) as a reference for my work